Clean needles depend on the blue blood of horseshoe crabs

 In South Carolina, that’s done only by Charles River, a Massachusetts-based company that tests 55% of world’s injectables and medical devices — like IV bags, dialysis solutions and even surgical cleaning wipes, according to company officials.

-“We are almost the last line of defense before these drugs leave the manufacturing area and make it to a patient,” said senior vice president Foster Jordan.
+“We are almost the last line of defense before these drugs leave the manufacturing area and make it to a patient,” senior vice president Foster Jordan told McMaster.
 “If it touches your blood, it’s been tested by LAL.
 And, more than likely, it’s been tested by us.”

 Charles River employs local fishermen to harvest the crabs by hand, a process governed by wildlife officials that can only happen during a small annual window, when the creatures come ashore to spawn.